bambinos/kulprit/README.md

     pip install kulprit

+By default Kulprit performs a forward search, if you want to use Lasso (L1 search) you need to install `scikit-learn` package.
+You can install it using pip:

+    pip install kulprit[lasso]

 Alternatively, if you want the bleeding edge version of the package you can install it from GitHub:

     pip install git+https://github.com/bambinos/kulprit.git